TI-Toolkit/tokens-wiki/tokens/nDeriv(.md

 # `nDeriv(`

 ## Description
-When command is used in Classic mode, returns approximate numerical derivative of `expression` with respect to `variable` at `value`, with specific tolerance H.
+When command is used in Classic mode, returns approximate numerical derivative of `expression` with respect to `variable` at `value`, with specific tolerance ε.
-In MathPrint mode, numeric derivative template pastes and uses default tolerance H.
+In MathPrint mode, numeric derivative template pastes and uses default tolerance ε.

 <b>Availability</b>: Token available everywhere.

 ## Syntax
-`nDeriv(expression,variable,value[,H])`
+`nDeriv(expression,variable,value[,ε])`

 ## Arguments
 <table>